mimski/TelerikAcademy/ExamProblems/README.md

-# Telerik Academy Exams
+# Telerik Academy Exams and Contests

-Solutions to the exams
+Solutions to the exams and contests